-- Lastly Vitamin D has shown to increase sperm motility and I always use if males are primarily housed inside.
+- Lastly, Vitamin D has shown to increase sperm motility.
+Always use if males are primarily housed inside.

-These are the vitamins, minerals, and herbs found through research to be helpful in mammals for maximum fertility.
+These are the vitamins, minerals, and herbs found through research to help mammals reach maximum fertility.
 They can be useful when given during the breeding season.
 You can research these products yourself or use

-Hot weather breeding is never a sure thing and is one of the toughest management times in the kennel!
-Keeping your stud dogs cool and not overusing can increase your hot weather breeding success!
+Hot weather breeding is never a sure thing and is one of the toughest management times in the kennel.
+Keeping your stud dogs cool and not overusing them can increase your hot weather breeding success!